NYCPlanning/Geosupport-UPG/docs/appendices/appendix02.md

    *  [Appendix 13](/appendices/appendix13/) contains the COW Work Area Layouts.
    *  [Appendix 14](/appendices/appendix14/) contains the COW copy files.

-Any further issues may be directed via email to: GSS_Software@planning.nyc.gov
+Any further issues may be directed via email to: Geosupport_DL@planning.nyc.gov

 ## <span id="apppendix02.03">Appendix 2 Begins</span>

 This appendix contains layouts of all of the work MSW areas used with the Geosupport System’s API.
-These layouts are current as of the Geosupport software version indicated above.
+As of January 1, 2020, these layouts are no longer supported.

 Some Geosupport functions can only be called using one work area, Work Area 1 (WA1).
 Other functions can be called using two work areas, WA1 and Work Area 2 (WA2).
 For a discussion of one-work-area and two-work-area calls, [see Chapter II.4](/chapters/chapterII/section04/).
 WA1 contains both input fields (fields used to pass data from the application to Geosupport) and output fields (fields used to pass data from Geosupport to the application).
 WA1 is organized so that the input fields occur first, followed by a filler, followed by the output fields.
 WA2 contains output fields only.